goasana/config/README.md

 In some cases source data may not actually be key-value so it's easier to represent it as bytes and defer decoding to the reader.

+## TODO

+- Config Versioning - version the internal changeset and allow the user to specify version
+- Canarying/Coordination - allow coordination of instances that subscribe to config and canary an update